 Honda returned yet again in 2000, providing engines to BAR and Jordon Grand Prix over the next five years.
 BAR’s best season came in 2004 where, despite the dominance of Michael Schumacher and Ferrari, BAR finished second in the championship.
 In late 2005, Honda purchased the remaining share of BAR to become the Honda Racing F1 Team.
 After a promising first season, in which future world champion Jenson Button would score his first ever victory, progress was disappointing and, in 2008, Honda again withdrew from the sport, unwilling to invest heavily during another global financial crisis.
 In total the team had scored 106 Constructors’ points over their three seasons.
 Ironically, the team’s previous investment into the following season’s car birthed the Brawn BGP 001 which went on to win the 2009 Championship.

 Honda’s current involvement in Formula One started in 2015 with an ill-fated three-year period with McLaren.
 Failing to recreate the McLaren-Honda glory days of the 80s and early 90s, there was a very public PR battle between Honda, McLaren and former world champion driver Fernando Alonso.
 After failing to show signs of improvement, the partnership dissolved after the 2017 season.

-Honda moved into a new partnership with Scuderia Torro Rosso, the junior Red Bull team and, after a very promising season in which the engine outperformed the senior team’s Renault power units, Red Bull made the decision to introduce Honda engines into the fray.
-The 2019 season has shown great progress, already bringing Honda’s first win since 2006.
+Honda moved into a new partnership with Scuderia Toro Rosso, the junior Red Bull team and, after a very promising season in which the engine outperformed the senior team’s Renault power units, Red Bull made the decision to introduce Honda engines into the fray.
+The 2019 season showed great progress, bringing Honda’s first win since 2006.
 In October 2020, Honda announced it was to leave Formula 1 at the end of the 2021 season, due to the transformation of the car industry away from internal combustion engines.